alanpich/slender/_content/modules/example-module-config.md

   # Module namespace - not required, but advised
   namespace: MyVendor\MyModule

-  # You can add any other data you want to the module here and it will be available
+  # You can add any other data you want here and it will be available
   version: 1.0.0
   foo: bar

+  # Classes to invoke when the module is loaded
+  invoke:
+    - MyVendor\MyModule\MyInvokableClass

   # Modules can register namespaces to be autoloaded
   # Supports PSR-0 and PSR-4 autoloading
   autoload:
     psr-4:
    # Would look for MyVendor/MyModule/MyClass in ./src/MyClass.php